ndurvasula/OpenKPD/docs/docs/simulators.md

 By default, OpenKPD will run the [UNOS matching policy](https://optn.transplant.hrsa.gov/media/3239/20191011_kidney_kpd_priority_points.pdf), and patients will arrive according to a distribution that was inferred using real UNOS data.
 The policy can be customized using the techniques described in the [Policy Customization](https://openkpd.org/docs/customization/) section of the documentation.
 The parameters `CUSTOM_WEIGHTS_PATH` and `CUSTOM_WEIGHTS_CLASSNAME` are used to set a custom policy.

-## Batch Simulation
+## Batch simulation

 OpenKPD comes with two packaged simulators.
 The first of which is the _batch simulator_, which can be used to generate a simulated match record.
 By match record, we refer to a running list that contains the features of every patient that has entered the exchange, along with their match outcome (i.e. was the patient matched, and if so how long did it take and what was the organ quality).

 ![batch](batch.png)

 The batch simulator takes one argument: the number of days to simulate.
 It returns three objects.
 First, it outputs a file `data.csv` which consists of a list of patients that exited the exchange, along with their outcomes.
 Next, it returns two objects: `terminal.pool` and `terminal.poolgen`.
-These latter two files can be used to sample patient trajecgtories that begin at the end of batch simulation (see [Trajectory Simulation](#trajectory-simulation) for more information).
+These latter two files can be used to sample patient trajecgtories that begin at the end of batch simulation (see [Trajectory simulation](#trajectory-simulation) for more information).

 To run the batch simulator, open a terminal in the same directory as `OpenKPD.jar` and enter the following command: